gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 endpoints need to ensure that Restart DTLS key contexts are preserved for supporting the protected SCTP Restart use case.

-In order for the protected SCTP endpoint to be available for protected SCTP Restart purposes, the DTLS chunk needs access to a DTLS Key context for this SCTP association that needs to be kept in a well-known state so that both SCTP endpoints are aware of the DTLS sequence numbers and replay window, i.e. initialized but never used.
-An SCTP endpoint MUST NOT use the SCTP Restart DTLS Key for any other use case than SCTP association restart.
+For a protected SCTP endpoint to be available for protected SCTP restart, the DTLS chunk requires access to a DTLS key context associated with the SCTP association.
+This key context MUST be maintained in a well-defined state such that both endpoints have a consistent view of the DTLS sequence numbers and replay window (i.e., initialized but never used).
+The SCTP Restart DTLS key MUST NOT be used for any purpose other than SCTP association restart.

 An SCTP endpoint wanting to be able to initiate a protected SCTP restart needs to store securely and persistently the restart Keys, and related DTLS epoch,